ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 [deployment](#deployment) for notes on deploying the project on a live system.

-### Prerequisites
+### Prerequisites for stand-alone installations

-To start working with this project, make sure you have the following software installed following the links provided:
+To start working with this project, make sure you have the following software installed following the links provided, unless you use a paid version of Posit Cloud:

 **R, Rstudio, Quarto, XQuartz (for Mac only)**